The top 10 Stephen Sondheim numbers – as voted for by you

 5. "Finishing the Hat" from Sunday in the Park with George

-Now two back-to-back numbers from Sunday in the Park with George, which is scheduled to open in the West End in June with Jake Gyllenhaal and Annaleigh Ashford.
+Now two back-to-back numbers from Sunday in the Park with George, which had been scheduled to open in the West End in 2020 with Jake Gyllenhaal and Annaleigh Ashford – but hasn't materialised yet.
 Sondheim has long been fascinated with obsessive artists and their psyches, and Finishing the Hat makes that painstakingly clear.

 4. "Sunday" from Sunday in the Park with George